 In the US, this was held out of the #1 spot by Rod Stewart's "Tonight's The Night."

-This was nominated for the Song Of The Year Grammy, but it was beaten by Barry Manilow's "I Write The Songs." (thanks, frank - pembroke pines, FL, for above 3)
+This was nominated for the Song of the Year Grammy, but it was beaten by Barry Manilow's "I Write The Songs."

 In 1970, baseball commissioner Bud Selig's co-founding partner in the Brewers was fellow Milwaukee businessman Edmund B. Fitzgerald, a patron of Milwaukee arts and civic projects, and the son of a family that owned Great Lakes shipyards.
 In 1958, the freighter SS Edmund Fitzgerald was named for Edmund B.'s father.
 Fitzgerald later became a professor at Vanderbilt University.